rishibhatnagar1/PythonCodes/readme.md

 Need to experiment on iPython Notebooks.
 Find out what they are and where they should /could be used.

 Find out how to implement CoAP using python.

+Find out if there is a module for ESP8266 for python